Living Here

 3rd complaint - An officer will undertake a survey of the surrounding area to determine if other residents are being affected.

-Depending on the circumstances an abatement notice may be issued, this notice requires the owner to take action to prevent the nuisance.
+Depending on the circumstances a Directo to Remedy may be issued, this direction requires the owner to take action to prevent the nuisance.

 Barking dogs